 Richard’s acting exploits can also be seen on television, in film and on the internet.
 Feel free to contact Richard about his availability as an actor or screenwriter, or just contact him for no reason at all … he loves to hear from everyone …

-For starters, though, watch Richard portray Paleontologist Andrew Vaughn in this Onion episode which has received over a million views:
+For starters, though, watch Richard portray Paleontologist Andrew Vaughn in this Onion episode which has received over 2.5 million views: